nextauthjs/docs/docs/adapters/dgraph.md

 ## Working with JWT session and @auth directive

 Dgraph only works with HS256 or RS256 algorithms.
-If you want to use session jwt to securely interact with your dgraph database you must customize next-auth `encode` and `decode` functions,, as the default algorithm is HS512.
+If you want to use session jwt to securely interact with your dgraph database you must customize next-auth `encode` and `decode` functions, as the default algorithm is HS512.
 You can further customize the jwt with roles if you want to implement [`RBAC logic`](https://dgraph.io/docs/graphql/authorization/directive/#role-based-access-control).